dangquyenbui-dotcom/production_portal_github/README.md

     ```bash
     waitress-serve --host=0.0.0.0 --port=5000 --call app:create_app
     ```
     *(Adjust host/port as needed.
-Ensure the server's firewall allows traffic on the specified port.)*
+Ensure the server's firewall allows traffic on the specified port.)* You can also use the provided `start_production_portal.bat` script on Windows.

 7.  **Access in Browser:**
     Navigate to the server's IP address or hostname and the specified port (e.g., `http://your_server_ip:5000`).
 Log in using your Active Directory credentials.
 Access requires membership in specific AD groups defined in your `.env` file.